 - Personal mentoring from top faculty and exposure to Arizona and global leaders in business, government, science, and the arts;

-- Fellowship in an extraordinary community of nearly 650 current and alumni Flinn Scholars;
+- Fellowship in an extraordinary community of more than 670 current and alumni Flinn Scholars;

 - Membership in a university honors college, with amenities including small classes, guest lectures, and research experiences;